Acaxee Rebellion: Acaxee

-The Spaniards
+Spaniards

 The Spanish discovered silver deposits in Acaxee territory in the 1580s and established several mining camps.
 Several hundred Spaniards, African and Indian slaves, and Indian laborers migrated into the Acaxee country.
 They needed additional labor to work in the mines.
 Through the encomienda system the Indians were forced to work in Spanish mines.
 However, the dispersed nature of the Acaxee settlements was a hindrance to utilizing Indian labor.

 Jesuit missionaries assisted in concentrating the Acaxee in larger settlements, a Spanish policy called reductions, to Christianize, control, and exploit the labor of the Indians.
 In the "Peace by Purchase" plan to resolve the Chichimeca War in 1590 the Spanish had recognized the utility of missionaries in the pacification of the northern frontiers of Nueva Espana.
 The Jesuits were relative newcomers to Mexico and the Indians of Sinaloa and Durango were their first major missionary efforts.
 In 1600, the missionary Hernando de Santarén toured the region with a local encomendero, Captain Diego de Avila.
-Together they made the Acaxee accede to Spanish demands which included relocating to where the Spanish told them, building churches, cutting their long hair, wearing clothing, and destroying their religious images and idols.
+Together they made the Acaxee accede to Spanish demands which included relocating to where the Spanish told them, building churches, cutting their long hair, and wearing clothing.
 In return, the Spaniards promised to protect them from their enemies and provide tools, seeds, and schools for their communities.
 Indians who resisted the Spanish demands were beaten according to Deeds.

-The rebellion
+Rebellion

 An Indian leader named Perico initiated the rebellion in late 1601.
 Using a mixture of Spanish and Indian religious practices, he promised his followers that the Spanish could be exterminated.
 The rebellion "was characterized by messianic leadership and promises of millennial redemption during a period of violent disruption and catastrophic demographic decline due to disease."
 The rebellion aimed "to restore pre-Columbian social and religious elements that had been destroyed by the Spanish conquest."

 Indian attacks over the first few weeks killed about 50 Spaniards.
 The Acaxee burned Spanish mining camps and buildings, including 40 churches, and besieged 40 Spanish in a church at San Andres.
 The siege was raised when reinforcements arrived from Durango.
 The priest Santarén led a peace delegation but several members of his group were killed as were members of another delegation led by a bishop.

 The Acaxee took up strong positions in the mountains and shut down most silver mining and other economic activities in their homeland for nearly two years.
 In 1603, the Spaniards gathered an army of encomenderos and Indian allies and suppressed the Acaxee, executing Perico and 48 of their leaders and selling others into slavery.

-In the aftermath of the war the Jesuits assumed even greater influence, consolidating the Acaxee into a few settlements, appointing their leaders, and attempting to educate Indian children and remove them from the influence of their parents.
-In 1607, a smallpox epidemic combined with the simultaneous appearance of Halley's Comet, a portent of disaster, seems to have erased most remaining traces of the Acaxee's independence, although a few joined the Tepehuán Revolt in 1616.
+In the aftermath of the war the Jesuits assumed even greater influence, consolidating the Acaxee into a few settlements, appointing their leaders, and attempting to educate Indian children.
+In 1607, a smallpox epidemic combined with the simultaneous appearance of Halley's Comet, a portent of disaster, seems to have erased most remaining traces of the Acaxee independence movement, although a few joined the Tepehuán Revolt in 1616.